-General and administrative expenses increased 72% or \$307,000 in the quarter ended July 31, 1997 as compared to the same prior year period but were 7% and 21% of total revenues for the three months ended July 31, 1997 and 1996, respectively.
-Although general and administrative expenses increased, due in part to increased personnel costs and costs associated with the office in Canada, general and administrative expenses decreased as a percent of total revenues, due to overhead expenses remaining relatively constant as revenues increased.
+General and administrative expenses increased 77% or \$320,000 in the quarter ended July 31, 1997 as compared to the same prior year period.
+Although general and administrative expenses increased, due in part to increased personnel costs and costs associated with the office in Canada, general and administrative expenses decreased as a percent of total revenues from 20% to 7% between the two periods.

-The Company's provision for doubtful accounts expense increased to \$271,000 in the second quarter of fiscal 1997 from \$13,000 in the same prior year period.
-The increase was a result of additional provisions for the allowance account in connection with the bankruptcy filing of one of the Company's customers, Grant Geophysical, Inc. ("Grant").
+The Company's provision for doubtful accounts expense decreased to \$10,000 in the second quarter of fiscal 1997 from \$13,000 in the same prior year period.
 As of July 31, 1997, the Company's allowance for doubtful accounts receivable amounted to \$1.7 million, which is an amount management believes is sufficient to cover any potential losses in trade accounts receivable as of that date.

-Net income for the quarter ended July 31, 1997 was \$1.2 million, which increased by \$822,000, as compared to the same prior year period.
-The increase resulted primarily from the increase in net leasing and sales revenues offset by increases in general and administrative expenses and the provision for doubtful accounts.
+Net income for the quarter ended July 31, 1997 was \$1.2 million, which increased by \$822,000, or 223%, as compared to the same prior year period.